cylinda47/eventise/README.md

 ## User Authentication

-When user click login from navigation bar, a modal containing the signup/login form pops up.
+When user click on the login button from navigation bar, a modal containing the signup/login form pops up.
 It is a togglable form which keeps track of user's input when on a different form.

 ![](http://g.recordit.co/WIc1PqyP74.gif)